 I began to look into other solutions.
 I still wanted to hang on to the Seven Habits, but I needed some strategies for managing the day-to-day inputs of life that were spiraling out of control.
 Enter David Allen and Getting Things Done.

-This is first in a series of posts about my GTD journey, and I will have much to say over the next several months about how Allen’s ideas work in harmony with the Seven Habits.
-What struck me most, however, upon reading Getting Things Done for the first time, was how I had misdiagnosed my problem.
+What struck me most upon reading Getting Things Done for the first time was how I had misdiagnosed my problem.
 As Allen points out, Getting Things Done is not about getting things done.
 Rather, it is about getting everything out of your head and into a trusted system that one reviews regularly so that one’s mind is free to focus and engage appropriately with the needs of the moment.

 There was my first big GTD breakthrough: I did not have a to-do problem.
 I had a focus problem.
 My practice of the Seven Habits had begun to suffer because I did not have an adequate system for filing away the detritus of my mind in such a way as to access and engage with it at the appropriate time.
 Getting Things Done set me down a path, not necessarily of increased productivity (though that certainly was a huge benefit) but rather it gave me the freedom to stop worrying about what I might be forgetting and instead focus on the needs of the moment, letting a trusted and scalable system do all the work of “remembering.”